Rupert Brown - Available September 2025

 The way we lead organizational change isn’t working.
 Brutally honest and refreshingly human, this is a manifesto for leading change differently.

-Lost in Transformation is well-researched following interviews with executives (founders, CEOs, board members) and experts across leadership and organizational development, change management, philosophy and executive coaching.
-It provides an opportunity to reset relationships, respect, and trust in a rapidly changing world.
+"Lost in Transformation," is well-researched and draws from interviews with executives (founders, CEOs, board members) and experts in leadership, organizational development, change management, philosophy, and executive coaching.
+It offers a unique opportunity to reset relationships, respect, and trust in an ever-evolving world.

 DaysDays